Dynamic-Book/doc/3-References/100-DyboApp/README.md

 objects.
 For fast prototyping, the objects are saved as ReferenceStream and/or SmartReferenceStream.
-A more durable file format may be decided later once the overall model stabilize (Sqlite, XML,etc).
+A more durable file format may be decided later once the overall model stabilize (Sqlite, XML, JSON, etc).

 # GUI Layout

-Describe GUI layouts and flows between the different parts of the Dybo app.
-Sketches and implementation views in the next sections.
+Describe the GUI layouts and flows between the different parts of the DyboApp.
+In the next sections, Sketches and implementation views illustrate the layout.

 ## Home Page